 The BIG-IP AFM uses an IP intelligence database to categorize IP addresses coming into the system.
-Choose what you want the system to do for sources that are attempting to access the WebLogic virtual server with a low reputation score.
+Choose what you want the system to do for sources that are attempting to access the EBS virtual server with a low reputation score.
 For more information, see the BIG-IP AFM documentation.

-(i) Important You must have an active IP Intelligence license for this feature to function.
+Important: You must have an active IP Intelligence license for this feature to function.
 See https://f5.com/products/modules/ip-intelligence-services for information.

+See Troubleshooting on page 28 for a mandatory modification to the configuration if you are using AFM and the IP Intelligence feature to restrict or log traffic with low reputation scores.
-Allow all sources regardless of reputation

-Select this option to allow all sources, without taking into consideration the reputation score.

-• Reject access from sources with a low reputation Select this option to reject access to the WebLogic virtual server from any source with a low reputation score.

-Allow but log access from sources with a low reputation Select this option to allow access to the WebLogic virtual server from sources with a low r c.
+- Allow all sources regardless of reputation Select this option to allow all sources, without taking into consideration the reputation score. - Reject access from sources with a low reputation Select this option to reject access to the EBS virtual server from any source with a low reputation score. - Allow but log access from sources with a low reputation Select this option to allow access to the EBS virtual server from sources with a low reputation score, but add an entry for it in the logs.

+c.
 Would you like to stage a policy for testing purposes?

-Select this option to allow access to the WebLogic virtual server from sources with a low reputation score, but add an entry for it in the logs.